Debbie’s Dialysis Fund Rallies are seven day cruises:

 2010 Alaska rally cruise raised $64,660 with 16 dialysis patients onboard.

 2011 Western Caribbean cruise raised a record $172,989 with 13 dialysis patients attending.
 Sadly 3 didn’t make the cruise due to a crippling East Coast storm.
 Looks as though we may be able to pay for the patients caretaker to come along next year!

 2012 Western Caribbean cruise was one for the record books.
 Over $300,000.00 raised for the dialysis Fund, over $500,000.00 in cash and prizes to the game winners.
 Now we can pay for the caregivers cost of the cabin and their airfare.
-Sadly, the founder of the Dialysis Dialysis Fund (Dean’s wife of 40 years) and co-owner of High Seas Rally passed away during and on the cruise due to cancer complications.
+Sadly, Debbie, the founder of the Dialysis Dialysis Fund (Dean’s wife of 40 years) and co-owner of High Seas Rally passed away the 2nd day on the cruise due to cancer complications.
 Debbie’s goal finally accomplished.
 The HOHS Dialysis Fund name has been changed in honor of Debbie.
 It’s new name is Debbie’s Dialysis Fund.

 2013 brought with it a Maiden Voyage for Debbie’s Dialysis Fund and the High Seas Rally traveled to the Eastern Caribbean this year.
 This trip brought new sights to see and new places to enjoy.
 With approximately 1,800 rally passengers on board we raise a total of $356,660.01 for Debbie’s Dialysis Fund (formerly HOHS Dialysis Fund – renamed in honor of Debbie).
 There were 17 dialysis patients from across the U.S. that enjoyed a vacation of a lifetime and cruising with the High Seas Rally.
-None of this would be possible without the generosity of our crewmembers !!
-The 2013 Debbie’s Dialysis Fund Raffle Bike was won by Russell Werle from Painesville, OH (picture shown above – 3rd from the top)
+None of this would be possible without the generosity of our crewmembers!!

 2014.
 Dean (Debbie’s husband for 40 years and co-owner) gets a kidney transplant just 3 months before the cruise sets sail.
-All office help quits and Susan Kieffer (a 2 time HSR cruiser) steps in to save both Dean and the HSR rally.
+All office help quits and Susan Kieffer, Dean’s now girlfriend (a 2 time HSR cruiser) steps in to save both Dean and the HSR rally.
 All goes well on the cruise with Dean very medicated and against doctors advice.
 We raised over $200,000 this cruise for the dialysis fund.